IgKniteDev/docs/src/reference.md

 # Command Reference

-IgKnite currently has more than **48** available bot commands, roughly distributed among five categories.
+IgKnite currently has approximately **48** available bot commands, roughly distributed among five categories.
 All the commands are built on Discord's bleeding edge API and use the latest features.

 Legend:
 - `<required>` `[optional]`